rafaqz/Flatten.jl/README.md

 NestedPartial{Partial{Int64,Float64,Float64},Float64,Int64}(Partial{Int64,Float64,Float64}(1, 2.0, 3.0), 4.0, 5)
 ```

-Note: use Tuples of parameters when using mixed types.
-Vectors will not be type
+*Note: use Tuples of parameters when using mixed types.
+Vectors of mixed
-stable, and `reconstruct` will be slow.
+type will not be type-stable, and Flatten.jl methods will be slow.*

+## Meta flattening

-We can also flatten the @foobar metadata defined above:
+We can also flatten the @foobar metadata defined earlier:

 ```julia
 julia> metaflatten(partial, foobar)